brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/overview.rst

 Finally, different projects have different needs, when it comes to testing.

+To try to ensure the DjangoExpandedTestCases package fits all projects, this package provides
+:ref:`hook functions<test_cases/integration_test_case/other_functionality:Hook Functions>`,
-To try to ensure the DjangoExpandedTestCases package fits all projects, there are "hook" functions provided, which allow the injection of additional logic during the testing request-response cycle.
+which allow the injection of additional logic during the testing request-response cycle.